axisgroup/design-process/6-Validate/README.md

 ## Input/Output

 ###### Inputs/Prerequisites:
-High fidelity mockup: The prototype designed from the previous phase is presented to users to collect feedback
+High fidelity mockup: The high fidelity mockups are presented to users to collect feedback

 ###### Outputs/Artifacts:
 High mockup with iterations: The output is still high fidelity mockups but with changes implemented based on feedback received.